numfocus/numfocus.org/README.md

 Project data is managed through a hybrid approach:

 - **Local source**: Project metadata stored in YAML files at `src/data/projects/`
-- **CMS sync**: Projects automatically synced to Directus using `npm run project-sync`
+- **Automated sync**: GitHub Action `sync-projects-to-cms.yml` triggers project sync to Directus CMS on commits that include changes to files in `src/data/projects`
 - **CMS-only fields**: Features like `isFeatured` and `donateLink` managed exclusively in CMS

-The sync script (`scripts/syncProjectsToCms.ts`):
+The sync process:

-- Reads all project YAML files from `src/data/projects/`
+- Triggers via GitHub Action on repository commits
-- Creates/updates projects in Directus CMS
+- Runs `scripts/syncProjectsToCms.ts` to update Directus CMS with latest project data
 - Preserves CMS-only fields during updates
 - Removes projects from CMS that no longer exist locally
-- Requires `DIRECTUS_URL` and `DIRECTUS_TOKEN` environment variables

 ## Deployment